Banana Cream Cheesecake – Cheesecake Factory Copycat

 - In a medium bowl, whisk the egg yolks together and set aside.

-- Add the 1 cup of room temperature heavy cream, white sugar, and banana extract to a large saucepan and heat over medium heat until warm.
+- Add 1 cup of room temperature heavy cream, white sugar, and banana extract to a large saucepan.
+Heat over medium heat until warm.

 - Next, add the egg mixture to the saucepan and return to the heat.
 Cook over medium heat, stirring, until the mixture is thick enough to coat the back of a spoon.
 That will take only a few minutes.